 Just remember: organic doesn’t automatically mean better.
-If you’re going to spend more for organic malt, just make sure you understand why they’re using the label, when your local farmers are able to use the term organic, and if the pricer malt is worth it for you (and your homebrew budget).
+If you’re going to spend more for organic malted barley, just make sure you understand why they’re using the label, when your local farmers are able to use the term organic, and if the pricer malt is worth it for you (and your homebrew budget).

 Release Your Inner Maltist